National Museum of Ireland – Natural History: Professional functions

-Including the Keeper, there is a professional staff of just 3–4 in recent years, much smaller than in many comparable institutions, handling management, curation, classification, international cooperation and scientific advice.
+Including the Keeper, there is a professional staff of just 3–5 in recent years, much smaller than in many comparable institutions, handling management, curation, classification, international cooperation and scientific advice.
 In particular, the museum forms part of the global scientific community handling taxonomic queries and exchanging materials and reference data.
-Working with the Keeper is a Curator of Zoology.
+Working with the Keeper are two Curators of Zoology, a Curator of Entomology and Curator of Geology.

 Keepers

-The heads of the museum have included Alexander Carte (as director), A.G.
-More (as curator), Robert F. Scharff (as keeper, for 31 years), C.E.
-O'Riordan, James P. O'Connor and Nigel Monaghan (serving as of 2021).
+The heads of the museum have included Alexander Carte (as Director, 1851-1881), Alexander G. More (as Curator, 1881-1887), Robert F. Scharff (as Keeper, 1891-1921), John S Jackson (1957-1968), Colm E. O'Riordan (1968-1988), James P. O'Connor (1998-2000) and Nigel Monaghan (2001-2022), with Paolo Viscardi serving as of 2022.

 Popular culture

 In 2020, the children's author and illustrator Peter Donnelly released the book The Dead Zoo, based on the building and its collections.
-One of a series of books written by school students, In Pieces, also uses the museum as a setting.
+One of a series of books written by school students, In Pieces, also uses the museum as a setting as does the children's novel Molly Malone & Bram Stoker in Double Trouble at the Dead Zoo.

-Filming and weddings

 The museum has been used as a filming location, particularly for Victorian period dramas.
 These include an episode of Ripper Street, from season 2, in 2013.
 In 2015 Penny Dreadful filmed in the museum for season 3, with the museum standing in for the Natural History Museum, London.

+Other uses

 In 2018, the museum also became a wedding venue; the first wedding, between former staff member Rebecca O'Neill and her fiancé Greg Sheaf, took place that year.